data-8/zero-to-data-8/content/deploy/connect_labs_and_homework.md

 management tool that allows you to both collect and grade notebooks, take attendance, and manage many other course tasks.

-If you prefer a more light-weight solution, we recommend looking into [gradememaybe](https://github.com/data-8/gradememaybe).
+If you prefer a more light-weight solution, we recommend looking into [Gofer Grader](https://github.com/data-8/Gofer-Grader).
-This package replicates the auto-grading function of OKpy, without the other aspects of course management.
-It is useful if you *only* wish to use the tool for giving interactive student feedback and for grading assignments, and do not wish to use the OK servers for this.
+This package focuses on auto-grading Jupyter Notebooks only, and is less complex to run.

-`gradememaybe` works with the same API that `OKpy` uses, meaning that using one package or another should require no change in the code itself.
-The only difference is that `gradememaybe` will not send any course material to the OKpy servers.
+Gofer Grader works with the same API that `OKpy` uses, meaning that using one package or another should require no change in the code itself.
+The only difference is that Gofer Grader will not send any course material to the OKpy servers.

-> **Note:** `gradememaybe` and `OKpy` should not both be installed at the same time.
+> **Note:** `GoferGrader` and `OKpy` should not both be installed at the same time.
 If one is installed, the other should be uninstalled.

 ### Customizing your own copies of the homework